Donnie Williams: Career

-In its "Best of the East Bay 2008" issue, the East Bay Express Newspaper named him "The Best R&B or Soul Singer" next to Goapele who won "Reader’s Choice Award."
-In 2007 The San Francisco Chronicle called him "a soul stylist of the first order" who "might have given Fantasia Barrino some serious competition on "American Idol" if he had not been bounced from the show early in 2004 after a drunken-driving arrest.”
+In its "Best of the East Bay 2008" issue, the East Bay Express Newspaper named him "The Best R&B or Soul Singer" next to Goapele, who won "Reader’s Choice Award."
+In 2007 The San Francisco Chronicle called him "a soul stylist of the first order" who "might have given Fantasia Barrino some serious competition on "American Idol" if he had not been bounced from the show early in 2004 after a drunken-driving arrest."

 Williams credits Stevie Wonder, Sam Cooke, Ron Isley and Donny Hathaway as influences and also includes gospel singers Marvin Winans and Dorinda Clark-Cole among his favorites.
 He has sung the national anthem at an NBA Warriors basketball game.

 Recordings

-A few years after being kicked off American Idol he returned with a fresh outlook on life.
-He hooked up with Park Place band leader and Bay Area based Paul Tillman Smith to begin recording his debut album Just like Magic.
+A few years after being kicked off American Idol, he returned with a fresh outlook on life.
+He hooked up with Park Place band leader and Bay Area-based Paul Tillman Smith to begin recording his debut album Just like Magic.
 Smith's compositions have been recorded in past years by such singers as Phyllis Hyman, Jean Carne, Lady Bianca, Freddie Hughes, Derrick Hughes, Lenny Williams, Rosie Gaines, and the late Prince vocalist Bonnie Boyer.
 Multi-instrumentalist Nelson Braxton (Frank McComb, Martin Luther, Ledisi, Braxton Brothers) and Norman Connors additionally serve as co-producers of the CD.

 Donnie says the lead single "Higher Power" was created to inspire a sense of hope.
-Guest vocalist LaToya London appears on "Send My Baby Back," a 1968 hit by Berkeley vocalist Freddie Hughes.
-London additionally materializes in a duet on the title track 'Just like Magic.'
-Several songs from "Just like Magic" are featured in the upcoming film "Tears of a Clown" featuring BET Comedian D.C.
-Curry which was nominated for "Best Feature Film of the Year" at the Pan African Film Festival.
+Guest vocalist LaToya London appears on "Send My Baby Back", a 1968 hit by Berkeley vocalist Freddie Hughes.
+London additionally materializes in a duet on the title track "Just like Magic".
+Several songs from Just like Magic are featured in the upcoming film Tears of a Clown, featuring BET comedian D.C.
+Curry, which was nominated for "Best Feature Film of the Year" at the Pan African Film Festival.

-"Just like Magic" features Keyboardist and hip-hop MC Kev Choice (Voted by East Bay Express as "The Most Multi-Talented Musician") and who served as the musical tour director for Lauryn Hill in both 2006 and 2007.
-On keys Kev Choice has supported such artists as Michael Franti & Spearhead, Goapele, Too Short, Martin Luther, Jennifer Johns, DJ Quik and Zion I. Music can be heard from Keyboardist Sundra Manning who is most well known for her collaborative work alongside Grammy Nominated vocalist Ledisi on the debut album Soulsinger.
-Other cameos include vocalists Rosie Gaines and Bonnie Boyer (Prince), Keyboardists Michael Stanton, Rodney Franklin & Herman Jackson (musical director for Jessica Simpson, Stevie Wonder, the Isley Brothers and Marvin Gaye) Eric Daniels (musical director for Mariah Carey & Janet Jackson), Sax men Scott Mayo (Earth, Wind and Fire), Vince Lars & Charlie Spikes (Tony Toni Tone), Guitarists Carl Lockett and Tommy Oregon (Janet Jackson), drummer Brian Collier and the Oak Town Horns.
+"Just like Magic" features keyboardist and hip-hop MC Kev Choice (voted by East Bay Express as "The Most Multi-Talented Musician"), who served as musical tour director for Lauryn Hill in both 2006 and 2007.
+On keys Kev Choice has supported such artists as Michael Franti and Spearhead, Goapele, Too Short, Martin Luther, Jennifer Johns, DJ Quik and Zion I. Music can be heard from keyboardist Sundra Manning who is most well known for her collaborative work alongside Grammy-nominated vocalist Ledisi on the debut album Soulsinger.
+Other cameos include vocalists Rosie Gaines and Bonnie Boyer (Prince), keyboardists Michael Stanton, Rodney Franklin and Herman Jackson (musical director for Jessica Simpson, Stevie Wonder, the Isley Brothers and Marvin Gaye), Eric Daniels (musical director for Mariah Carey and Janet Jackson), sax men Scott Mayo (Earth, Wind and Fire), Vince Lars and Charlie Spikes (Tony Toni Tone), guitarists Carl Lockett and Tommy Oregon (Janet Jackson), drummer Brian Collier and the Oak Town Horns.